alexpaul/Algorithms-and-Pseudocode/README.md

 **Algorithms** are actions and steps or directions involved in solving a function or a part of a program.
 The efficiency of a chosen algorithm is calculated using Big O notation, namely runtime and space complexity.

-In the example below if we are to use the example of making a cake, the algorithm wouuld be a series of steps as listed.

 #### Example: How to Make a Cake

+In the example below for making a cake, the algorithm wouuld be a series of steps as listed.

 Step 1: Choose a Recipe
 Step 2: Choose the Right Baking Pans